MRtrix3/mrtrix3/docs/reference/commands/tckgen.rst

 -  **-step size** set the step size of the algorithm in mm (default is 0.1 x voxelsize; if using RK4, 0.25 x voxelsize; for iFOD2: 0.5 x voxelsize).

--  **-angle theta** set the maximum angle between successive steps (default is 90deg x stepsize / voxelsize)
+-  **-angle theta** set the maximum angle between successive steps (default depends on algorithm: 60 for deterministic algorithms / nulldist1; 15 for iFOD1; 45 for iFOD2 / nulldist2)

 -  **-minlength value** set the minimum length of any track in mm (default is 5 x voxelsize without ACT, 2 x voxelsize with ACT).